-If you’ve installed a residential solar module on your rooftop, I bet the solar panels are either flat or minimally tilted.
+If you’ve installed a residential solar module on your rooftop, the solar panels are more than likely either flat or minimally tilted.
 So, how often do you give your roof a nice clean?
-Definitely not so often, and mostly—never!
+Definitely not so often, and mostly never!
 And why is that?
 I hear you whisper, “the rain does it for me”.
 Thankfully, that logic also applies to solar panels.

 Solar photovoltaic systems are self-cleaning but may require a wash once in a while when dirt builds up and starts to reduce the capacity of energy generated.
 For residue like pollen and dust, it gets washed every time it rains.

-Even then, if your panels are slightly tilted, or you reside in a dry or dusty area, or near the sea shore, then you might consider cleaning your solar panels more often if you have to continuously enjoy optimal energy output from them.
+Even then, if your panels are slightly tilted, or you reside in a dry or dusty area, or near the ocean, then you might consider cleaning your solar panels more often if you want to continuously enjoy optimal energy output from them.

-Leaves, grime, dust, bird’s poop or sea-salt residue can affect the efficiency of your solar panels, reducing their productivity as well as lifespan.
+Leaves, grime, dust, bird poop or sea-salt residue can affect the efficiency of your solar panels, reducing their productivity as well as their lifespan.

-Being a new feature in most residential homes, many solar PV system owners may not understand the importance of cleaning their panels regularly and even how to go about cleaning them.
+Being a new feature in most residential homes, many solar PV system owners may not understand the importance of cleaning their panels regularly, much less how to go about it.
 If you are one of them, this post is for you!

 Dirty panels reduce the ability of the solar PV system to absorb the sunlight, hence reducing the amount of power produced by the panels.
-In addition, solar panels feature an electrical technology which demands regular maintenance in order to keep them up and working in great condition for many years to come.
+In addition, solar panels feature electrical technology which demands regular maintenance in order to keep them up and working optimally for many years to come.

-Owing to their nature and position, solar PV panels are often self-cleaning especially during the rainy season when much of the accumulated grime, dust and other dirt are washed away by the rain water.
+Owing to their nature and position, solar PV panels are often self-cleaning especially during the rainy season when much of the accumulated grime, dust and other dirt is washed away by rain water.

-However, Hielscher Electrical’s Fact Sheets advises that any quality solar panel should be cleaned every six months, and this should be done during the late autumn or the late spring, and that households situated near areas of farming or construction activities should consider cleaning their solar panels more frequently.
-On the other hand, if you reside in an area that receives regular rainfall, the frequency of cleaning your panels can reduce or cleaning them can even become unnecessary.
+However, Hielscher Electrical’s Fact Sheets advises that any quality solar panel should be cleaned every six months.
+This should be done during the late autumn or the late spring, but households situated near areas of farming or construction activities should consider cleaning their solar panels more frequently.
+On the other hand, if you reside in an area that receives regular rainfall, you can reduce the frequency of cleaning or stop cleaning altogether.
 But whatever the case, ensure your solar panels are inspected by a reliable solar expert before your panels are cleaned.

 Anyone can clean their own panels as long as they understand the right way of cleaning rooftop solar panels and are able to do it from the ground.
 If they find it challenging, they may need to contact a Clean Energy Council accredited solar technician fully armed with the right safety and equipment management skills.